nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 Running Mindboggle
 ------------------------------------------------------------------------------
-To run Mindboggle, you must first preprocess brain MR image data (see `Preprocessing`_ below).
+Mindboggle takes as its input preprocessed brain MR image data (see `Preprocessing`_ below).
 To get up and running with the following examples, download and unzip the `mindboggle_input_example.zip <https://osf.io/3xfb8/?action=download&version=1>`_